windmaomao/adventofcode/2015/md/3 - Perfectly Spherical Houses in a Vaccum.md

 }
 ```

-Given a instruction `char` and current position `acc`, we can figure out the next position based on one of the instruction up, down, left and right.
+Given a instruction `char` and current position `acc`, we can figure out the next position based on up, down, left and right.

 ### Part 1